Airy beam: History

-In 2018, researchers from Tel-Aviv university measured the cubic phase of Airy beams in an analogous system of surface gravity water-waves.
-They also managed to accelerate the Airy beam analog, using an external hydrodynamic linear potential and stop the self-accelerating front of the Airy beam.
-The members of the team associated with the experiment were Georgi Gary Rozenman, Ady Arie and Lev Shemer.
+In 2018, scientists determined the cubic phase of Airy beams in a system analogous to surface gravity water-waves.
+Using an external hydrodynamic linear potential, they were also able to decelerate the Airy beam analog and halt the self-accelerating front of the Airy beam.

+In 2022, a team demonstrated the accelerating nature of Airy beams of terahertz (THz) radiation imaging of objects that were partially obscured by an opaque beam block.